StormGoth/GenerateQR/README.md

 # GenerateQR
-A small Go programm to generate QR-codes from CSV.
-I'll extend it to be configurable when I'm in the mood.
+A small utility to generate QR codes from a csv file written in Go.

-Curently Everything is hardcoded, every line in the input.csv is one QR code, the semicolons will be replaced by linebreaks, the part after 'Serien: ' to the firstsemicolon will be the filename...